Make note of your Employee ID number (EID)

 -

-Wi-Fi connectivity is generally available throughout most buildings on campus as well as in UC Berkeley-affiliated buildings located off-campus.
+Wi-Fi connectivity (link is external)is generally available throughout most buildings on campus as well as in UC Berkeley-affiliated buildings located off-campus.
 For the best connection, eduroam is the primary Wi-Fi service for access to the campus network.
 It provides access to all students, faculty, and staff.
-To get connected, use the steps outlined in this Berkeley IT (Knowledge Based) article.
+To get connected, use the steps outlined in this Berkeley IT (Knowledge Based) article(link is external).

 Foreign nationals only: connect with the Berkeley International Office (BIO)